-While medical evacuation is included in many medical travel insurance policies, you can buy separate medical evacuation insurance.
+While medical evacuation is included in many medical travel insurance policies, you can get separate medical evacuation insurance.

 International SOS specializes in emergency evacuation and 24-hour help for any travel emergency.
 Membership does not include medical insurance, but does provide top notch medical evacuation insurance.

-Be careful if you’re considering buying insurance from the cruise company.
+Be careful if you’re considering getting insurance from the cruise company.
 Many cruise companies do not include medical evacuation insurance in their travel insurance policies.

 If you have a pre-existing medical condition (like diabetes or heart issues), a policy that allows for coverage for pre-existing conditions is a necessity.
-A pre-existing condition is a health problem you already had when your trip started, even if you didn’t have the condition at the time you purchased your insurance.
+A pre-existing condition is a health problem you already had when your trip started, even if you didn’t have the condition at the time you got your insurance.
 Policies that allow for pre-existing medical conditions are generally more expensive, but at least you’ll be covered if you have a medical emergency related to your pre-existing condition.

-Any condition that appears from the time you buy your insurance to the time you start your trip may be counted as a pre-existing condition, even if you didn’t know about it at the time you purchased your insurance.
+Any condition that appears from the time you get your insurance to the time you start your trip may be counted as a pre-existing condition, even if you didn’t know about it at the time you got your insurance.
 Pregnancy is often considered a pre-existing condition by many travel insurance companies.